jessepav/lacygoill-wiki-backup/bug/vim.md

 ### 103

    > The argument types and return type need to be specified.
 The "any" type can
    > be used; type checking will then be done at runtime, like with legacy
    > functions.

+Should we try to be as specific as possible when declaring a type?
+If so, why?
+Does it improve the performance?
+Or does it allow to spot errors earlier?

+If it  improves the performance,  what about composite types:  is `dict<string>` better than `dict<any>`?
+IOW, does being specific at the  "subtype" level help too?

-If it  can have a  negative impact on the  function's performance, it  should be mentioned, so that users don't abuse the `any` type.
+If `any` can have a negative impact  on the function's performance, it should be mentioned, so that users don't abuse the `any` type.

 ### 129

 A nested function is not always local to the outer function

    > When using `:function` or `:def` to specify a new function inside a function,
    > the function is local to the function.

 This should be rephrased like this:

    > When using `:function` or `:def` to define a nested function inside a `:def` function,
    > the nested function is local to the outer function.

 ---